How Much to Drink

 More serious symptoms of dehydration:

 The remedy for dehydration is simple: Drink water.
-It’s better to take frequent sips of water rather than chugging larger amounts infrequently.
-Adding in sport/energy drinks can help restore carbohydrates and electrolytes.
+Drink the moment you feel thirsty.
+Try to take frequent sips of water rather than chugging large amounts after your thirst grows intense.

 The flip side to dehydration is overhydration, or hyponatremia.
 This is a fairly rare condition that mainly affects endurance athletes such as marathon runners, ultrarunners and triathletes.